LHNCBC/lforms/form_definition.md

           href="#calculationMethod">calculationMethod</a> below for how to
           specify which field holds the total.
     * externallyDefined - List fields can be configured to obtain their lists from a URL as the user types.
-This usually used of for larger lists for which it would not be practical to include the whole list with the form.
+This is usually used for larger lists for which it would not be practical to include the whole list with the form.
       The [lforms-service](https://lforms-service.nlm.nih.gov/) website provides
-      a number of read-to-use web APIs that can plugged in here to provide searchable lists of drugs, medical conditions, disease names, and more.
+      a number of ready-to-use web APIs that can plugged in here to provide searchable lists of drugs, medical conditions, disease names, and more.
-      If you wish to set up your own web API on a website, then you just need to understand what query parameters to handle on the webserver, and what the response format nees to be.
+      If you wish to set up your own web API on a website, then you just need to understand what query parameters to handle on the webserver, and what the response format needs to be.
 LForms uses the [autocomplete-lhc](http://lhncbc.github.io/autocomplete-lhc/) package for
       its lists, so see the documentation for its [url parameter](http://lhncbc.github.io/autocomplete-lhc/docs.html#url) if you